Property Economics 101: How Supply & Demand Shape UK Property Prices

 Oxford Property Investment Outlook

-Oxford’s 2026 Market Reset Oxford enters 2026 with a rare combination of increased housing supply, persistent structural undersupply, and record rental demand—creating a market where investors must...
+Oxford’s 2026 Market Reset Oxford’s property investment outlook enters 2026 with a rare combination of increased housing supply, persistent structural undersupply, and record rental...

 The Investor’s Guide to UK Housing Supply, Demand & Long‑Run Value